IsraelDCastro/rails-vite-tailwindcss-template/README.md

 This is the best option to start a project with Rails 7 + Vite.
 You can make a fast project and start working on it without any problem.
 Now you can choose between Tailwind CSS, Bootstrap or Bulma.

-Now you have the option to start de project with <a href="https://reactjs.org/" target="_blank">React JS (18)</a>, with the preference of choosing different CSS Frameworks.
+Now you have the option to start the project with <a href="https://reactjs.org/" target="_blank">React JS (18)</a>, with the preference of choosing different CSS Frameworks.

 This template starts with Active Storage by default when you create it.
 If you don't want, just remove it.